moustafa2121/Project-Flashback/README.md

 ## Usage 🧮
 There are 4 repositories that make up the entire project.
-Nginx, backend1, and backend2 each run on a Docker container.
-To deploy, do the following:\
+Nginx, backend1, backend2 (each run on a Docker container), and React's frontend.
+To run, do the following:\
 1- Clone them and place them in the following structure:\
 ├── [main repo container docker-compose](https://github.com/moustafa2121/flashback-docker/tree/main)\
 │   ├── [Phase1 backend](https://github.com/moustafa2121/ProjectFlashback_b)\